Title and statement of responsibility area

 Immediate source of acquisition

 The fonds (07-2004) was acquired in March 2004.
 It had been given to the Leeds-Grenville Historical Society, housed in the Brockville Museum.
 The Museum disposed of the material to a bookseller, David Ewens of North Gower, Ontario, who kept it for some 6 or 7 years before giving it to Gord Russell of the Alexander Gallery.
 Mr. Russell then donated it to McMaster University.
+A second accrual (2022-045) mostly consisting of letters to Gwen Potter was donated by Potter in 2022.

 The fonds has been arranged into five series: correspondence, autobiography/journal notes, “books” and notes for books, personal material and photographs, graphic materials and realia.